Latest Public Affairs News & Articles

 HOW TO JOIN OUR TEAM:

 A career with NCSL offers exciting opportunities to grow your career in line with your aspirations.
-We gladly invite you to apply online for this role by including a resume and cover letter, before 5pm MST on October 29, 2021.
+We gladly invite you to apply online for this role by including a resume and cover letter, before 5pm EST on January 7, 2022.
 Learn more about working with NCSL by visiting our careers page: https://www.ncsl.org/research/about-state-legislatures/ncsl-careers.aspx.
 We are looking forward to receiving your application!

 NCSL is proud to be an equal opportunity employer and is committed to developing a diverse, dynamic team and inclusive workplace.
 NCSL does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity, national origin, veteran status, disability, or any other status protected by law or regulation.